 • Offering a personal opinion about the post topic and why you have that opinion

-• Adding your own expertise in that topic from your education or experience
+• Adding your expertise in that topic from your education or experience

 Finding Blogs in Your Niche

-However, you end up searching for blogs; once you find one that looks interesting, scroll to the bottom of the first post and see if comments are accepted.
+However, you search for blogs; once you find one that looks interesting, scroll to the bottom of the first post and see if comments are accepted.
 You can read the post and leave your first comment if they are.
-Then add that blog to your list.
-Keep in mind that not all blogs allow readers to comment due to spam or other reasons.
+Then, add that blog to your list.
+Remember that not all blogs allow readers to comment due to spam or other reasons.

-After making a few comments on any particular blog, you can check your traffic statistics to see if you are getting traffic from that blog.
+After commenting on any particular blog, you can check your traffic statistics to see if you are getting traffic from that blog.
 If not, you can eliminate it from your list and try commenting on a new blog.
 Keep this process up until you find a viable list of 10 to 25 blogs that drive traffic to your blog.
-It is also important that you are able to leave a link in your bio or within the comment itself so they can visit your blog.
+It is also important that you leave a link in your bio or within the comment itself so they can visit your blog.

 Additional reading on generating traffic for your website includes: